 Connecting your Klaviyo account

-To sync your Klaviyo account with your Octane AI one, navigate to Apps in your dashboard's left-nav menu.
+To sync your Klaviyo account with your Octane AI one, navigate to Integrations in your dashboard's left-nav menu.

 1. From there, find Klaviyo on the list of apps and click "Add".